anthoniraj/groupselection/README.md

 Student Project Group Slection based on their interested Domain and Title Modules
  1. Session Implemented for entire Project
- 2. MySQL DB have been used for users and project title
+ 2. Upgraded to SQLITE to MySQL DB
  3. Ajax was implemented for checking title availability

 Constraints